-November 2013 - Adventure of the Seas to Transatlantic
+November 2013 - 13 Night Transatlantic Westbound (Southampton to San Juan) Cruise on Adventure of the Seas

 This was my second Trans-Atlantic cruise and it was awesome.
 My first Trans-Atlantic was taken last year from Rome to Galveston, Texas.
 It too was on RCCL and was a great trip.
 I think I am hooked now and will plan to do as many of these as I can...
 Both of my trips have sailed from East to West, and I think this is the best choice for me..
 I like sailing towards home..
 Fly over the pond, recoup on the ship for a day or so, then relax going home.